 What to do after maxing out your 401k and Roth IRA

-The two critical elements to an emergency fund are safety and accessibility – meaning, your money needs to be both safe as well as accessible at a moment’s notice.
+The two critical elements of an emergency fund are safety and accessibility – meaning, your money needs to be both safe as well as accessible at a moment’s notice.

 This means storing $10,000 under your mattress is a bad idea because while the money is accessible (when you’re home), it’s definitely not safe.
 What happens if your home catches on fire while you’re at work, or your dog chews through your mattress (and money stash!) one day because he’s pissed that you didn’t fill up his food dish before you left for work?
 This violates the safe rule.

-My wife and I maintain an easily-accessible Ally high interest savings account to keep our emergency savings with an annual percentage yield of 1.00%, which isn’t bad for savings accounts.
-Capital One 360 is another online bank option.
+My wife and I maintain an easily-accessible Ally high-interest savings account to keep our emergency savings with an annual percentage yield of over 1.00%, which isn’t bad for savings accounts.
+A money market account is another good option.
 Emergency funds can be saved anywhere so long as the money is “liquid”, or in other words, easily withdrawn into spendable cash any time.

 The bottom line: Establish an emergency fund if you do not already have one, and if you do, ensure that you are comfortable with the amount that’s in it.